 Texting for recruitment purposes is considered 'business texting' and therefore falls under the 10DLC jurisdiction.
 In summary, recruiting teams who register their texting numbers with 10DLC will experience greater deliverability rates than those that do not.

 What happens if I don't register my team for 10DLC?

-If a business decides not to register their brand and continues using their 10DLC phone number, they will eventually experience disruption of service.
-Certain carriers will stop supporting SMS traffic from 10DLC numbers that are unregistered, meaning messages to candidates on that carrier could fail.
+If a business decides not to register their brand and continues using their 10DLC phone number, then messages will not be delivered.
+Carriers have stopped supporting SMS traffic from 10DLC numbers that are unregistered, meaning messages to candidates on that carrier will fail.

 How do I register my recruiting team for 10DLC?

 If you want to ensure the best deliverability of your team's text messages then Rectxt can help you with the process.
 Click here to get the process underway -> 10DLC 'To do' list.